marcjethro/Pixel-Art-Separator/README.md

 python -m pip install opencv-python python -m pip install numpy
 ```
-Download the zip file in this repo and extract
+Download this repo as a zip file and extract

 Or If you have [git](https://github.com/git-guides/install-git) installed, then clone this repo: